Ayyarakam in India

 Introduction / History

-The Ayyarakam people are small population of Hindu people who are located in the southeastern Indian state of Andhra Pradesh.
+The Ayyarakam people are small population of Hindu people who are in the southeastern Indian state of Andhra Pradesh.
 The primary languages of the Ayyarakam are Telegu and Odia.
 Many Christian resources are available in both languages.
 There are currently no known believers in this people.

 What Are Their Lives Like?